Johboh/hassalarm/README.md

 Once your device have a network connection, it should eventually do a call to the Hass.io API, and a `sensor.next_alarm` should popup.

-You can then use this for your automations, e.g:
+You can then use this for your automations.
+This is an example where the scene `wakeup` will be called 3 minutes before the scheduled alarm.
 ```yaml
   trigger:
   - minutes: /1